roughbits01/imageboard/README.md

 * Problems can be identified more easily because they are isolated behind REST calls;
 * Effects of change are narrowed;
 * More efficient local caching.
+* The single responsibility principle advocates for small and autonomous services that work together.
+Small teams with small services can plan more aggressively for rapid growth.

 Switching vote data into Cassandra was a huge win at reddit.
 Cassandra’s bloom filters enabled really fast negative lookups.
 For comments it’s very fast to tell which comments you didn’t vote on, so the negative answers come back quickly.